jadecobra/gym/python_tdd/docs/01_TDD_ATTRIBUTE_ERROR.md

 - we cannot access attributes we define in a function outside the function
 - `def` vs `class`
 - `snake_case` vs `CamelCase` names
+- accessibility of attributes and methods from outside the definitions/declarations